The Link Between Breast Cancer and Diet

-However, the rates of breast cancer in the US have been steadily declining, especially in older women.
-In part, this involves a better medical understanding of where and how the cancer begins, so the disease can be diagnosed and treated faster; other factors involve understanding how lifestyle and environment impact cancer risk.
+According to the American Cancer Society, breast cancer diagnosis rates have continued to increase year over year, while mortality rates declined.
+This is due in part to a better medical understanding of where and how the cancer begins, so the disease can be diagnosed and treated faster; other factors involve understanding how lifestyle and environment impact cancer risk.

 Other Potential Environmental Factors and Cancer

 Understanding the risks of breast cancer and taking preventative steps as much as possible is important.
-Making healthier decisions about food, alcohol consumption, and other lifestyle choices are great ways to reduce the risk of developing this cancer.
-If a woman struggles with addiction, getting into professional treatment will reduce her cancer risk and enhance her overall quality of life.
+Making healthier decisions about food, alcohol consumption, and other lifestyle choices are great ways to reduce the risk of developing breast cancer.

 If you need help to stop drinking, reach our to our admissions navigators at .
 They are available 24 hours a day, every day, to answer your questions and get you the help that you need.
 Our navigators can give you more information about our different levels of care, how to pay for treatment — including using your insurance for rehab — and how to start the admissions process.

 ✔ learn more about our addiction treatment programs.

 ✔ see how popular insurance providers such as Kaiser or Carelon offer coverage for rehab.